Kazan school shooting: Legal proceedings

 On 12 May, Galyaviev pleaded guilty to the murder of two or more persons (Criminal Code of Russia, Article 105, Part 2), which carries a sentence of life imprisonment.

-After the arrest, Galyaviev was taken to Moscow, and he was assigned a forensic psychiatric examination at the Scientific Center for Social and Forensic Psychiatry V. P. Serbian.
-On 21 July, mass media reported that he was declared insane, but the Investigative Committee of Russia refuted this information.
-According to the lawyer of the accused Vladimir Bogdan, as of 16 November 2021, after the second psychological and psychiatric examination, Galyaviev was found to have committed the crime in a state of sanity.
-Chairman of the RF IC Alexander Bastrykin explained the result of the first examination by the fact that "the fact of the influence of the ideas of the Columbine subcultural trend on Galyaviev was not taken into account".
+A month after arrest, Galyaviev was taken to Moscow, and he was assigned a forensic psychiatric examination at the Scientific Center for Social and Forensic Psychiatry V. P. Serbian.
+On 21 July, mass media reported that he was diagnosed with paranoid schizophrenia and declared insane, but the Investigative Committee of Russia refuted this information.
+Examination lasted 1,5 months.
+According to the lawyer of the accused Vladimir Bogdan, as of 16 November 2021, after the second psychological and psychiatric examination in Saint Petersburg, which lasted one day, Galyaviev was found to have committed the crime in a state of sanity and diagnosed with schizoid personality disorders.
+Chairman of the RF IC Alexander Bastrykin explained the result of the first examination by stating that "the fact of the influence of the ideas of the Columbine subcultural trend on Galyaviev was not taken into account".
 A wider group of experts was involved in the re-examination, to which the investigation presented additional materials — the conclusions of psychiatrists that Galyaviev's motivation was reduced to imitating the actions of other followers of this trend.

-On 10 December 2021, the suspect was finally charged under four articles of the Criminal Code of the Russian Federation, namely the murder of two or more persons, including minors, in a generally dangerous way, with a rowdy motive, attempted murder, the manufacture of an explosive device, and intentional damage to property.
+On 9 December 2021, the suspect was finally charged under four articles of the Criminal Code of the Russian Federation, namely the murder of two or more persons committed in a generally dangerous way, with a rowdy motive, attempted murder, the manufacture and storage of an explosive device, and intentional damage to property.